ncapple/pain-in-my-block/README.md

 # pain-in-my-block
-This is practice
+This is practice.
-goal was to align the blocks neatly, using CSS goal achiev!
+Goal was to align the blocks neatly, using CSS.
+Goal has been achieved!